Sh1pley/clearbit/README.md

       - ###### *must have weback-dev-server installed globally*
   - Unit testing for the Ruby/Sinatra side done in Minitest
     - ```rake test ``` (console) will run tests
+  - Basic styling with raw CSS and HTML

 ## To do:
-  - More tests (Front-end especially)
+  - More tests (Front-end especially I need to work more on optimizing webpack to work with React and Jest tests)
   - GET /api/test request is pretty slow, look into optimizing
   - Env variables used instead of Plaids Link API
     - *could add user sign in*
+  - Could use Material UI or Bootstrap to pretty it up a bit

 ### Set up needed: